qgis/QGIS-Documentation/source/docs/user_manual/processing/console.rst

    gdal:dissolve -> Dissolve
    ...

-That's a list of all the available algorithm IDs, along with their corresponding names.
+That's a list of all the available algorithm IDs, sorted by provider name and algorithm name, along with their corresponding names.

 Once you know the command-line name of the algorithm, the next thing to do is to determine the right syntax to execute it.
 That means knowing which parameters are